desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 ## Binding properties outside of views {#bindTo}

 Many of the above examples have been focused on bindings that are applied to view properties.
-However, bindings also work outside of views, and have many use cases in e.g. activities and services.
+However, bindings also work outside of views, and can be used in activities, services, and view models as well.

-To apply a binding to any managed object, use the {@link Binding.bindTo()} method.
+To apply a binding to _any_ managed object, use the {@link Binding.bindTo()} method.
 Using this method, you can either update a specific property or invoke a callback function with each update.

 - {@link Binding.bindTo}